lfost42/dsa-challenges/jshp/README.md

 # Javascript the Hard Parts

+We start with technical communication to build our vocabulary and then solve coding challenges using the technical communication.

 |     |       |          |
 | --- | --- | -------- |
 | &#9745; | 0 |[Technical Communication](techcomm.js) |